 Here in the National Park, our economy must adapt to support this, as well as to the further investment required in nature and land.
 In the short term it is expected that there will be a need for an increase in specialist expertise across various industries, including growing land-based skills and low carbon technologies such as micro-renewable energy and construction sectors.
-We need to understand more about the opportunities this can bring for the local economy and how the benefits from this can be shared in a fair and just way, including for existing businesses, people and local communities, including generating and retaining wealth more locally.
+We need to understand more about the opportunities this can bring for the local economy and how the benefits from this can be shared in a fair and just way, including for existing businesses, people and local communities and through including generating and retaining wealth more locally.

 A particular challenge for many communities is an aging population and loss of services.

-Housing and transport are two of the biggest issues causing barriers to more working age and young people being able to find a home and jobs in the National Park.
+However, housing and transport are two of the biggest issues causing barriers to more working age and young people being able to find a home and jobs in the National Park.
 This is changing the composition of communities and significantly impacting on the local economy due to the challenges for businesses being able to attract and retain staff.
 These issues need to be addressed to support the transition to a greener economy and to encourage more local living.

 Living and working more locally will reduce our reliance on carbon by making residents less reliant on car journeys to other areas, as well as supporting more vibrant, healthy communities.
-We need to support communities to adapt to the changing climate and how this directly impacts their infrastructure, like roads, and environment.
-More heavy, intense periods of rainfall is resulting in increased flooding, with significant flood events from the Rivers Forth and Teith in Aberfoyle and Callander impacting on these communities and at times cutting off some residents entirely.
-Landslips are another example over recent years, blocking strategic road links on both the A83 and A85 Trunk roads as well as minor local roads within more remote parts of the National Park.
+In order to do this, we need to support communities to adapt to the changing climate and how this directly impacts their infrastructure, like roads, and environment.
+More heavy, intense periods of rainfall is resulting in increased flooding, with significant flood events from the Rivers Forth and Teith in Aberfoyle and Callander impacting on these communities and at times cutting of some residents entirely.
+Landslips are another example over recent years blocking strategic road links on both the A83 and A84 Trunk roads as well as minor local roads within more remote parts of the National Park.
 Building on existing examples of communities taking action to develop their resilience and using Local Place Plans can help this transition.

 Being a National Park doesn't mean there can be no development here.
 However, since the last Partnership Plan, the national policy and operating environment has shifted.
-In its latest National Planning Framework for Scotland (NPF4), the Scottish Government has made it clear that to respond to the climate emergency and nature crisis, all investment and development must contribute to making Scotland a more sustainable place.
-Development and infrastructure investment has an increasingly important role here and now within the National Park to help address the climate emergency, restore nature and support rural communities.
+In its latest, Scottish Government has made it clear that to respond to the

+Climate Emergency and Nature crisis all investment and development must contribute to making Scotland a more sustainable place.
+Development and infrastructure investment has an increasingly important role here and now within the National Park to help address the climate emergency, restore nature and support the regeneration of the area's communities.